fusonic/amazon-dash-buttons/README.md

 #### Run Command

-You will have to configure a config.json to configure your Amazon Dash Buttons and give parameters to the Services.
+You will have to configure a config.json to configure your Amazon Dash Buttons and give information to services.

 To start the docker container use the following command: